 Located along the St. Clair River in Sarnia-Lambton, our Sarnia refinery has been an important part of local industry for the past 70 years.
 The refinery is a significant contributor to Ontario’s fuel supply.

-The refinery is an 85,000 barrel per day operation that produces gasoline, kerosene, jet and diesel fuels, asphalt and petrochemical feedstock.
+The majority of oil supplied to the Sarnia refinery is from western Canada, supplemented with purchases from the U.S. It is an 85,000-barrel-per-day operation that produces gasoline, kerosene, jet and diesel fuels, asphalt and petrochemical feedstock.

 Our plant is built to operate safely and reliably around the clock, 365 days of the year, using the highest industry standards of engineering design.
 To help ensure you have the information you need to feel prepared in the event of an emergency, please download our Emergency Preparedness document.